oicr-ibc/cssscl/README.rst

 Getting Started
 ---------------
-You will need a MongoDB and Python 2.7.3+.
-For more details, please read the INSTALL.rst.
+You will need a Python 2.7.3+ and MongoDB.
+For more details, please read below:

 License and Copyright